bioinfo-ut/primer3_masker/README.md

 Usage: ./primer3_masker [OPTIONS] <INPUTFILE>
 Options:
-    -h, --help                   - print this usage screen and exit -p, --probability_cutoff     - masking cutoff based on probability of PCR failure [0, 1] (default: 0.1) -lp, --list_prefix           - define prefix of the k-mer lists to use (default: kmer_lists/homo_sapiens) -a, --absolute_value_cutoff  - masking cutoff based on k-mer count; requires a single list name, defined with -l -l, --list                   - define a single k-mer list; for using with absolute cutoff option -a -m5, --mask_5p               - nucleotides to mask in 5' direction (default: 1) -m3, --mask_3p               - nucleotides to mask in 3' direction (default: 0) -c, --masking_char           - character used for masking (default: N)
+    -h, --help                   - print this usage screen and exit

+    -p, --probability_cutoff     - masking cutoff based on probability of PCR failure [0, 1] (default: 0.1)
+    -lh, --kmer_lists_path       - path to the kmer list files (default: ../kmer_lists/) -lp, --list_prefix           - define prefix of the k-mer lists to use (default: homo_sapiens)

+    -a, --absolute_value_cutoff  - masking cutoff based on k-mer count; requires a single list name, defined with -l -l, --list                   - define a single k-mer list; for using with absolute cutoff option -a

+    -m5, --mask_5p               - nucleotides to mask in 5' direction (default: 1)
+    -m3, --mask_3p               - nucleotides to mask in 3' direction (default: 0)
+    -c, --masking_char           - character used for masking (default: N)